 f.
 Professional development

 Examples of unacceptable uses of electronic communication services include:

-Commercial ventures, personal profit, and solicitations for contributions for non-College sponsored activities
+a.
+Commercial ventures, personal profit, and solicitations for contributions for non-college sponsored activities

-Posting, sending, or intentionally accessing material that is contrary to the mission of the College
+h.
+Posting, sending, or intentionally accessing material that is contrary to the mission of the college

 i.
 Intentional distribution of computer viruses, Trojan horses, time bombs, worms, or other rogue programming

 Cabinet approved changes on August 3, 2009; June 9, 2014